Guide to studying Creative Writing

 Creative Writing is an exciting subject.
 To study it is to learn all the skills needed to enter a long, illustrious and ongoing storytelling tradition.

-Creative Writing degrees cover all aspects of writing from fiction to nonfiction and poetry to scriptwriting, encapsulating a number of different styles to help you flourish as a writer.
+Creative Writing degrees cover all aspects of writing from fiction to nonfiction and poetry to scriptwriting, encapsulating several different styles to help you flourish as a writer.

 Few university degrees have course content as interesting, engaging and enjoyable as a Creative Writing degree.
-After all, the majority of us enjoy spending our free time reading or watching our favourite films and TV shows, but on a Creative Writing course, these activities suddenly become relevant to your education.
+After all, most of us enjoy spending our free time reading or watching our favourite films and TV shows.
+On a Creative Writing course, these activities suddenly become relevant to your education.

-In the earlier stages of a Creative Writing degree, the focus is on developing a solid base of skills that can be utilised in all genres.
-One of these key skills will be the ability to constructively critique the work of others and yourself.
-Towards the end of your degree, you'll usually have the opportunity to take more specialist modules which help you to hone your craft in the medium of your choice.
+In the earlier stages of a Creative Writing degree, the focus is on developing a solid base of skills utilised in all genres.
+One of these key skills will be the ability to critique the work of others and yourself constructively.
+Towards the end of your degree, you'll usually have the opportunity to take more specialist modules that help you to hone your craft in the medium of your choice.

 The following is a list of possible career paths – some obvious, some less so – for a Creative Writing graduate: